ElifSinemAktas/experimental-devops-project/rke2/docs/01_check-vm-setup.md

 #### Network Connectivity

 Check that all VMs can communicate with each other by their hostnames (configured via /etc/hosts).
-From any control plane or worker, ping the other nodes by their hostnames:
+From any control plane or worker, ping the other nodes by their hostnames

 ```bash
 ping master1